International-GNSS-Service/SLM/SECURITY.md

 If we exempt the vulnerability the reason will be noted in the [policy file](https://github.com/International-GNSS-Service/SLM/blob/main/.safety-policy.yml).

+## Publishing Releases

+All releases will have verified tag on github.
+As of 0.1.5b0 we use [PyPI Trusted Publishing](https://docs.pypi.org/trusted-publishers/) to issue all releases.

 ## Reporting a Vulnerability

-If you think you have found a vulnerability, and even if you are not sure, please report it to us in private by going to Security -> Advisories -> New Draft Security Advisory or alternatively, email us at cb@igs.org
+If you think you have found a vulnerability, and even if you are not sure, please [report it to us in private](https://github.com/International-GNSS-Service/SLM/security/advisories/new) or alternatively, email us at cb@igs.org.
 We will review it and get back to you.
 Please refrain from public discussions of the issue.